Top-rated movers to make your Irving to Providence move easy

 - Providence’s population is about 26% less than Irving.

-- Providence's public transportation has a score of 7 out of 10 versus Irving's lower score of 5.
+- Providence’s public transportation score of 7 out of 10 is higher than Irving’s score of 5.

 - Providence is more walkable than Irving with a score of 76 out of 100 vs Irving’s 45 out of 100.

 - With a score of 61 out of 100, Providence is more bike-friendly than Irving, which has a score of 42 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Providence’s crime rate is higher than Irving with a score of 49.84 compared to Irving’s 30.64.
 This means that Providence neighborhoods are safer than 49.84% of all U.S. neighborhoods, and Irving neighborhoods are safer than 30.64%.